Longevity Beyond Biology: Body, Mind, and Spirit

 Feed the mitochondria.
 A whole-food, nutrient-dense diet rich in colorful vegetables, wild-caught fish, pastured proteins, healthy fats (olive oil, avocado, nuts), and fermented foods.
 Minimize seed oils, refined sugar, and ultra-processed products.
 Consider time-restricted eating (12 to 16 hour overnight fast) to stimulate autophagy — the cellular cleanup process that recycles damaged components.

 Regulate the nervous system.
 Daily breathwork (even five minutes of extended-exhale breathing), time in nature, practices that activate the vagus nerve.
 Chronic sympathetic activation ages every organ system.
-Parasympathetic restoration is not relaxation — it is active repair.
+Parasympathetic restoration is not relaxation — it is active cellular repair.

 Frequently Asked Questions